tikatoo/TikaTimer/README.md

-TikaTimer is inspired by [FlowTimer], which - despite being very excellent in many ways - has a Java dependency that is a bit tricky to provide support for properly.
+TikaTimer is inspired by [FlowTimer], which - despite being very excellent in many ways - has a Java dependency that has created a few issues for maintenance and support.

 [FlowTimer]: https://github.com/stringflow/FlowTimer